pin-it-ghp2011/Pin-It/README.md

 Pin It uses [CouchDB](http://couchdb.apache.org).
 Please install this on your local machine before running our web app!

-Our chrome extension can be installed [here]
+Our chrome extension can be installed after cloning our repo by going to ``chrome://extensions/``, clicking on ``Load unpacked``, and using our ``extensions`` folder to properly pin any site you want with the click of a button.

 Create a secrets.js file with these process.env variables